providing Effective representation for INDIVIDUALS, municipalities and Businesses

 Will My Consultation Be with an Attorney or a Paralegal?

-Your consultation will be with Jonathan Schopf, an attorney licensed to practice in New York and Pennsylvania.
+Your consultation will be with Jonathan Schopf, an attorney licensed to practice in New York.

 What Can I Expect During My Consultation?